 You stood up against a cantilever table.

-It was a wall-to-wall vanity with a mirror,
+It was a wall-to-wall vanity with a big mirror.

-And it covered the back wall up to the ceiling.
+And it covered the entire back wall up to the ceiling.

 Recessed lamps provided light from overhead.

 You brushed your hair, and

 With each stroke I witnessed the sinews beneath your skin,